lthung/inf2303/evaluation.markdown

 #### Final Term Paper

-The final deliverable is a paper of 5,000–7,000 words, due at the end of the semester.
+The final deliverable is a paper of 4,000 to 5,000 words, due at the end of the semester.
 The papers will be shared with other students and will be evaluated by the instructor according to the following criteria: